 - Previous skills experience isn’t the same as ability to successfully undertake a new employer’s tasks within a new environment.
 But skills alone are what most automated resume screening and human screeners focus on to select or reject candidates.

-Who decides if you even meet job requirements?
+Who decides you meet requirements?

 Before you ever get to an initial interview (unless you have an in with the company), someone will be screening your resume.
 And that someone (or something if automated) can be: